FedericoMigliosi/Master-degree-thesis/README.md

 ## 👨‍💻 Getting started
 ### Prerequisites
-The software was developed and tested in `macOS Montgomery` with the Intel processor.
-The used Java and Eclipse verions ar the following:
+This software was developed and tested in `macOS Montgomery` with the Intel processor.
+The used Java and Eclipse verions are the following:
 * `Java version "17.0.2"`
 * `Eclipse version 2022-03 (4.23.0)`

-Later more up-to-date versions shouldn't cause any problems.
-Both Java and the Eclispse IDE can be installed as follows:
+Later more up-to-date versions should not cause any problems.
+Both Java and the Eclispse IDE can be installed using the following links:
 * For Java install the JDK (I have used [this](https://adoptopenjdk.net/) link for the installation)
 * For the Eclipse IDE I have use the [official dowloand page](https://www.eclipse.org/downloads/)